Search News Posts

 You may designate or change a beneficiary online or by mail or fax.

-You must download the Designation of Beneficiaries Form if you live in a common law or in a community property or marital property state and wish to designate someone other than your spouse as your primary beneficiary.
+You must download the Designation of Beneficiaries Form if you live in a community property or marital property state and wish to designate someone other than your spouse as your primary beneficiary.
 See “Am I required to list my spouse as the beneficiary if I am married?” for more information.

 We recommend naming both a primary and contingent beneficiary.